vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2026-01-19 version 5.1.1  =
+Fix link to the settings-page for the login app
+Fix rendering of Buy-Now block in Product Collections block Improve user interface of Buy-Now block
+Style improvements for the express checkout block

 = 2026-01-06 version 5.1.0  =
 Fix errors preventing order completion in certain situations using Checkout and Klarna Payments New option in settings/advanced to modify phone numbers in Express or Checkout so that they either get an added "+" or the country prefix is removed